Obituary: Betty Jean Donahue

 She worked at Worthington Nursing Home and St. Joseph’s Hospital.
 She enjoyed walking and spending time with her friends and family.

-In addition to her parents she was preceded in death by her husband Robert Lee Donahue; son Rodney Donahue; brothers James, Richard, David, and Raymond Dulaney; and sister Donna Dulaney.
+In addition to her parents she was preceded in death by her husband Robert Lee Donahue; son Rodney E. Donahue; brothers James, Robert, Richard, David, and Raymond Dulaney; and twin sister Donna Dulaney.

 Services will be Tuesday 11:00 AM at Leavitt Funeral Home, Parkersburg with Pastor Adam Myers officiating.
 Burial will be at Rockland Cemetery.
 Visitation will be Monday 2-4 PM.